Understanding map

 Currently it doesn't seems like a big difference to other introductions, but let's reconsider what lead to

-function.
+the idea of creating a map function.
 The idea was.
-We have a function int -> int
+We have a function int -> int.
+A list<int> contains

-on every element.
+int so we could use square or add10 on every element.
 But in order to apply our function to every

-, and we need to loop through them.
+element we have to handle the list, and we need to loop through them.
 Because this process is the same

-for every function, we abstract the looping away in it's own function named map
+for every function, we abstract the looping away in it's own function named map.

 Before we go even deeper in why this is different from other explanation.
 Let's first look at the signature

-function, and let's just remember the signature.
+of our mapList function, and let's just remember the signature.

 1: